About zoning bylaws

 Site plan control is used to ensure that:

-- new developments meet certain standards of quality and appearance
+• new developments meet certain standards to ensure health and safety objectives

-- the appearance and design features of buildings, and their sustainable design, are satisfactory
+• the sustainable design features of the site are satisfactory

 As a condition of site plan approval, municipalities may require the owner provide land for road widening and public transit rights-of-way.
-Before municipalities can exercise this power, the road widening and public transit rights-of-way must be shown or described in the official plan.
+Before municipalities can exercise this power, the road widening and public transit rights-of-way must be shown or described in the official plan (with the exception of upper-tier municipalities without planning responsibilities, who do not have this power).

 Minister’s zoning orders

-The Planning Act gives the Minister of Municipal Affairs and Housing the authority to control the use of any land in the province.
-Zoning orders can be used to protect a provincial interest or to help overcome potential barriers or delays to critical projects.
-If there is a conflict between a minister’s zoning order and a municipal bylaw, the minister’s zoning order (MZO) prevails.
+The Planning Act gives the Minister of Municipal Affairs and Housing the authority to permit, prohibit, and regulate the use of any land in the province.
+Minister’s Zoning Orders (MZO) can be used to protect a provincial interest, to help overcome potential barriers, or delays to critical projects.
+Zoning orders are similar to local municipal zoning bylaws.
+If there is a conflict between a MZO and a municipal bylaw, the MZO prevails.
 The municipal bylaw remains in effect in all other respects.

 Other approvals that may be required